skilled-reflection/skilled-reflection.github.io/book/c02-reader.md

 Our goal here is thinking.
 Thinking happens in your heads.
 In order to do something about it,
 we need to think on paper.
-[You'll write a lot.
-You'll delete a lot.
-You'll get good at writing.]

 ### Time